 JFK Airport Transportation – All Terminals Loop

 The AirTrain All Terminals Loop is the airport line is just as it sounds.
 It circles thru each of the airport terminals and parking areas.
 This line only loops the airport and will not get you to stations connecting you with the NYC subway or the LIRR.

 How to Get from JFK to New York Using AirTrain & the LIRR

 This is the fastest way on public transportation from JFK to your hotel in Manhattan compared to connecting to the subway.
-At $15, it costs about $7 more than the subway, but the total travel time is just 30-35 minutes.
-This $15 includes the AirTrain $5.00 exit fee plus the cost of the LIRR train ticket at peak (rush hour) travel times.
+At $18.50, it costs about $8 more than the subway, but the total travel time is just 30-35 minutes.
+This $18.50 includes the AirTrain $7.75 exit fee plus the cost of the LIRR train ticket at peak (rush hour) travel times.
 During off-peak travel times, this will cost $15.50.

 Follow the airport signs to the AirTrain.
 Take the AirTrain Jamaica Line to Jamaica Station where you connect to the LIRR.
 The LIRR will take you into New York Penn Station at 34th Street in midtown Manhattan similar to how NJ Transit trains transport passengers from Newark Airport to Manhattan.

 Jamaica station is a major hub for the LIRR and trains into Penn will run just about every few minutes.
 Look to the scheduling monitors for the next arriving train and track info.

 JFK Airport Transfers Using the AirTrain Jamaica Line & the NYC Subway

 You can also get from JFK Airport to New York City by taking AirTrain’s Jamaica line to the Sutphin Blvd/ Archer Avenue station.
 Here’s where you’ll connect to the expansive NYC subway system.